elsafecke/azure-ai-agents-labs/Lab 2 - Create AI Agent in AI Foundy UI.md

         'Create a bar chart highlighting the top 5 products with the highest units sold'

- 💡the CSV is semi-colon delimited, which the agent does not expect.
+ 💡The CSV is semi-colon delimited, which the agent does not expect.
 Fix this issue by simply chatting with your agent!

- Once your agent fixes your CSV, inspect the bar chart that it created.
+ 💡Once your agent fixes your CSV, inspect the bar chart that it created.
 Is it correct?
 If not, open the CSV to understand what is happening.
 Continue chatting with the agent until you get the right graph.
 This underscores the importance of knowing your data and applying good prompt engineering techniques!

 Expected chart from 1st attempt (this is not the answer we are looking for!):

 ![Sample Photo](images/barchart-wrong.jpg)

-Corrected chart (after chatting the agent):
+Corrected chart (after chatting with the agent to correct the results):

 ![Sample Photo](images/barchart-corrected.jpg)